 Basic allergies stats in the U.S.

-Allergies are no joke.
-More than half of respondents to a survey in the United States said they were allergic to at least one thing.
-Hay fever, also called allergic rhinitis, is one of the most common allergies.
-It affects between 10 and 30% of all adults in the U.S., and up to 40% of children.
+Over 50% of people in the US have allergies to at least something.
+Hay fever (allergic rhinitis) is one of the most common allergies.
+It affects between 10 and 30% of all American adults, and may affect up to 40% of children.